JaneySprings/DotNet.Meteor/README.md

 ```
 5. In the status bar, select a project (if your opened folder contains several projects) and a configuration (the debug is the default).
 Click the device name and select a target device/emulator from the opened panel.
 6. Press `ctrl + F5` to launch the application without debugging.
-7. When the application is launched, you will see the message:
+* If you use the `gcdump` mode, type a `/dump` command in the `Debug Console` to capture the report.
+You will see the message:
 ```
-Output File    : /Users/You/.../MauiProf/.meteor/com.companyname.mauiprof.nettrace
+Writing gcdump to '/Users/You/.../.meteor/MauiProf.gcdump'... command handled by DotNet.Meteor.Debug.GCDumpLaunchAgent Finished writing 2759872 bytes.
 ```

-8. To stop profiling, click `Stop Debugging` in the VSCode. **Don't close the application manually, because this may damage the report.** After completion, you will see the message:
+* If you use the `trace` mode, click `Stop Debugging` in the VSCode to stop the profiling. **Don't close the application manually, because this may damage the report.** After completion, you will see the message:
 ```
 Trace completed.
-Writing:	/Users/You/.../MauiProf/.meteor/com.companyname.mauiprof.speedscope.json
+Writing:	/Users/You/.../MauiProf/.meteor/MauiProf.speedscope.json
 Conversion complete
 ```
-9. You can see the `json` report in the `.meteor` folder of your project.
+7. You can see the `speedscope.json` report in the `.meteor` folder of your project.
 You can use the [Speedscope in VSCode](https://marketplace.visualstudio.com/items?itemName=sransara.speedscope-in-vscode) extension to view it.
 Alternatively, you can upload it directly to the [speedscope](https://www.speedscope.app) site.
+For the `gcdump` report, you can use the [dotnet-heapview](https://github.com/1hub/dotnet-heapview) or _Visual Studio for Windows_.

 ![image](https://github.com/JaneySprings/DotNet.Meteor/raw/main/img/demo_trace.gif)